Elmar Hess: "War Years"

 Elmar Hess, who has an outwardly apparent similarity to the U.S. actor Orson Welles, directed his artistic debut work in 1996.
 In his film "War Years", he styled a relationship crisis, a World War II.

 A huge kitchen table turns into a battlefield on which quarreling lovers, staged in allusion to the meeting between Winston Churchill (Hess mimes) and Adolf Hitler.

 Like many details in a surreal film event, the film is to be experienced from the narrative perspective of a large model ship that is involved in the turmoil of war.
 The film focuses on the media handling of the serious German heritage, breaking taboos: images and sounds, figures, landscapes and architecture of the Nazi dictatorship and World War II fade into the storyline of the film with a character of many.

-In almost playful manner Nazi and Allied war strategies are identified as historical fund with scenes from a private relationship clinch.
-The relationship drama put the "War Years " as a tableau of social landscape in a soulless world: People are pressed into the intellectual cross transitions of serious seeming commentary voices and appear involved in the gluttonous machinery of a war that is raging in the vacuum between the social, historical and collateral relations.
+The film juxtaposes Nazi and Allied war strategies with scenes from a private relationship.
+The relationship narrative is presented against a backdrop the wartime social landscape, depiciting individuals navigating the historical and political pressure of the period.